-A two year course designed as the first steps in developing as an actor support progression to HE.
-It is an exciting vocational course that engages the learners on assignment projects that culminate in practical performances.
+A two year course designed as the first steps in developing as an actor supporting progression to university drama school or paid acting work.
+It is an exciting vocational course that explores practitioners, improvisation and different styles of theatre culminating in a devised piece from a stimulus.
+A great combination of practical and written work to expand acting knowledge.

 |Exam Board||Level||Qualification||Assessment Method|